Adoption of an adult

 The public prosecutor give its opinion to the application for adoption.

-Even if the legal conditions are met, the court is never obliged to pronounce an adoption.
-It must assess the appropriateness of the adoption solely in the interests of the adult adoptee and ensure that it does not jeopardize family life (particularly if the adoptive parent already has children).
-The judgment shall be delivered in open court.
+Even if the legal conditions are met, the court is not obliged to pronounce an adoption.
+It must check whether the adoption complies with the interest of the major adoptee.
+The court also ensures that the adoption does not compromise family life, in particular if the adopter already has children.

 Once the decision has been made, the adopter receives a copy from the registry of the court.